 There are different types of back surgery depending on your problem; therefore, some of the following information may not pertain to your specific case.

-- Decompression/Laminectomy is removing the bone that is causing pressure on nerves, usually resulting in leg symptoms.
+- Decompression/Laminectomy is a procedure to remove the bone that is putting pressure on nerves, which is usually the cause of leg symptoms.

 - Fusion immobilizes a segment of your spine due to spondylolisthesis, spondylolysis and/or degenerative disc disease (DDD).

 - Transforaminal Lumbar Interbody Fusion (TLIF) is done through an incision on the low back, immobilizing the vertebral disc space(s) in question from any further movement.

 - Posterior Spinal Fusion is done through an incision on the back, immobilizing the vertebral disc space(s) in question from any further movement.

 - Anterior Lumbar Interbody Fusion (ALIF) is done through an incision in the front of the abdomen, immobilizing the vertebral disc space(s) in question from any further movement.

 - Disc Arthroplasty replaces the disc between two vertebral bodies to maintain motion at that segment.

 - Kyphoplasty is a minimally-invasive procedure done to treat a fracture of the vertebral body.
 A bone cement is used to restore the strength and height of the vertebral body.

 - X-Stop is a minimally-invasive surgical procedure designed to alleviate painful symptoms of lumbar stenosis.
 This procedure is reversible.